lhypds/tcopy/README.md

 A server.
 Machine A and Machine B.

-For text
-Machine A copies text, it will be sent to the server, and then sent to Machine B.

-For files
-Machine A copies a file, it will be send as file reference to server.
-On Machine B, if use `paste` command, it will start transfering the referenced file from Machine A to Machine B.

-Setup
 On server, machine A and B, clone code and run `./tcopy.sh setup`.
 Select server mode, and select environment.
 Setup `.env` file in `server_mode` folder.

-Start
-On server, run `tcopy start` to start the server.
-On machine A and B, run `tcopy start` to start the client.
+On server, machine A and B, run `./tcopy.sh start` to start `server` and `client`.
 Make sure the SSE and Peer both connected to the server.

+For text copy
+Machine A use `copy` command to copy text, it will be sent to the server, and then sent to Machine B's clipboard.

+For files
+Machine A use `copy -f <file_path>` command to copy a file, it will be send as file reference to server.
+On Machine B, if use `paste -f <target_path>` command, it will start a P2P transfering the file from Machine A to Machine B.

 * Storage Mode

 A shared file storage.
 Machine A and Machine B.

-For text:
-Machine A copies text, it will be sent to the shared storage `.clipboard`, on Machine B if user started a watcher, it will get the text from the shared storage and copy it to local clipboard.

-For files:
-Machine A copies a file, it will be copied to the shared storage.
-And on Machine B, if use `paste` command, it will copy from the file storage.

-Setup:
 On machine A and B, clone code and run `./tcopy.sh setup`.
 Select storage mode.
 For storage path, you can select a local folder, or a network share folder.
 Setup `.env` file in `storage_mode` folder.

-Watcher:
 In storage mode, you can start a watcher to automatically get the clipboard content from the shared storage.
-Use `tcopy start` to start the watcher, and use `tcopy stop` to stop it.
+Use `./tcopy.sh start` to start the watcher, and use `./tcopy.sh stop` to stop it.

+For text copy
+Machine A use `copy` command to copy text, it will be sent to the shared storage `.clipboard`, then on Machine B, use `paste` command it will get the text to local clipboard.
+On Machine B if user started a watcher, it will get the text from the shared storage and copy it to local clipboard.

+For file copy
+Machine A use `copy -f <file_path>` command to copy a file, it will be copied to the shared storage.
+And on Machine B, if use `paste -f <target_path>` command, it will copy from the file storage.

 Commands